mateusabelli/flamenco/web/project-website/content/usage/job-types/_index.md

   `n` directory parts of some file's path.
 For example, `last_n_dir_parts(2, '/complex/path/to/a/file.blend')` will return `to/a`, as those are the last `2` components of the directory.
-If `file_path` is ommitted, it uses the current blend file, i.e. `bpy.data.filepath`.
+If `file_path` is omitted, it uses the current blend file, i.e. `bpy.data.filepath`.

 [bpy]: https://docs.blender.org/api/master/
 [context]: https://docs.blender.org/api/master/bpy.context.html